Unidata/ncWMS/README.md

 ### Main ncWMS repository

 The master branch is the development branch.
-The master branch is using artifacts from the THREDDS project version 4.6.12-SNAPSHOT (current THREDDS development version)
+The master branch is using artifacts from the THREDDS project version 4.6.17-SNAPSHOT (current TDS development version)

 Major milestones from ncWMS 1.x development are tracked on the "**track-ncWMS-svn**" branch (including 1.0, 1.1, 1.1.1, 1.2, and various other "versions" used by TDS).